velodrome-finance/v1/readme.md

 Deployment contains 3 steps:

-1. `npx hardhat deploy:op` which deploys the core contracts, along with RedemptionReceiver, to Optimism.
+1. `npx hardhat deploy:op` which deploys the core contracts to Optimism.

-2. `npx hardhat deploy:ftm` which deploys the RedemptionSender contract to Fantom.
-The RedemptionReceiver address from Step 1 should be recorded in `deployed.ts` prior.

 ## Security